ietf-wg-masque/draft-ietf-masque-connect-ip/draft-age-masque-connect-ip.md

 indicates that the sender has an existing route to each address range, and notifies its peer that if the receiver of the ROUTE_ADVERTISEMENT capsule sends IP packets for one of these ranges in HTTP Datagrams, the sender of the capsule will forward them along its preexisting route.
+Any address which is in one of the address ranges can be used as the destination address on IP packets originated by the receiver of this capsule.
 This capsule uses a Capsule Type of 0xfff102.
 Its value uses the following format:

 ~~~
 ROUTE_ADVERTISEMENT Capsule {